 Innovative Finance ISA (IFISA)

-Available from 6 April 2016, the new Innovative Finance ISA will entitle lenders to tax-free interest in loans arranged through peer-to-peer (P2P) platforms.
+Available since 6th April 2016, the Innovative Finance ISA entitles lenders to tax-free interest in loans arranged through peer-to-peer (P2P) platforms.

 A Junior ISA lets you build up a child’s savings and earn tax-free interest.
 Friends and family may add money to the account on behalf of the child up to the savings limit.
 The savings limit for Junior ISAs is £4,080 for the 2015/16 tax year, though this limit may change in future; check the UK Government website for updates.